hyperledger/fabric/docs/source/peers/peers.md

 ## Applications and Peers

-We're now going to show how client applications interact with peers, and more specifically the [Fabric Gateway](../gateway.html) service running on peers, to access the ledger.
+We're now going to show how client applications interact with peers, and more specifically, with the [Fabric Gateway](../gateway.html) service running on peers, to access the ledger.
 Ledger-queries involve a simple dialogue between an application and a peer, while ledger-updates (writes) involve additional steps.

 A client application connects to the [Fabric Gateway](../gateway.html) service on a peer in order to access ledgers and chaincodes.
-Starting in Fabric v2.4, the Gateway SDKs (v1.0.0) make this easy for programmers.
+Starting in Fabric v2.4, the Gateway SDKs (v1.x) make this easy for programmers.
 The APIs enable applications, via the gateway, to submit transaction proposals (which invokes chaincode), request endorsement, receive events, and forward endorsed transactions to the ordering service.